hydro-informatics/hydro-informatics.github.io/pages/geopy/geospatial-data.md

     - [eesa's copernicus open access hub](https://scihub.copernicus.eu/dhus/#/home) (Sentinel-2)
 * [LiDAR](https://oceanservice.noaa.gov/facts/lidar.html) data can be found at [opentopography.org](https://opentopography.org/).
 * Climatological data are provided by [NASA Earth Observation](https://neo.sci.gsfc.nasa.gov/).
-* Data on land use (including canopy cover), socioeconomic characteristics, and global change are available at the [FAO GeoNetwork](http://www.fao.org/geonetwork/srv/en/main.home) or the archived ISCGM Global Map portal ([got to their github archive](https://globalmaps.github.io/)).
+* Data on land use (including canopy cover), socioeconomic characteristics, and global change are available at the [FAO GeoNetwork](http://www.fao.org/geonetwork/srv/en/main.home) or the archived ISCGM Global Map portal ([go to their github archive](https://globalmaps.github.io/)).

-## Geodatabases
+## Geodatabase
 A geodatabase (also known as *spatial database*) can store, query (e.g., using [Structured Query Language *SQL*](https://en.wikibooks.org/wiki/Structured_Query_Language)), or modify data with geographic references (*geospatial data*).
 Primarily, geospatial data consist of vector data (see shapefiles), but raster data can also be implemented.
 A geodatabase links these data with attribute tables and geographic coordinates.
 The special aspect of geodatabases is that these data can be queried and manipulated by users via a (web or local) GIS (geographic information system) server.
 With software like [*QGIS*](geo_software.html#qgis) (or *ArcGIS Pro*), for example, queries can be made on a kind of local server using locally stored geodata.
 The typical geodatabase format is `.gdb`, which works actually like a directory in *QGIS* or *ArcGIS*, and the maximum size of a `.gdb` file is 1 terabyte.

 {% include image.html file="geo-database.png" alt="gdb" caption="Functional skeleton of a geodatabase." %}